Mister Rogers' Neighborhood season 12

 The following is a list of episodes from the twelfth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1982.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Mister Rogers Talks to Parents About Discipline)

 Rogers talks with children and parents about punishment and setting limits.